Logiqx/gps-guides/devices/motion/lcd/README.md

 ### Tips

-- Be sure to update the timezone (via the built in settings) when clocks change.
+- Be sure to update the timezone (via the settings) when clocks change.
-- Do not use the Motion to record walks because logging only occurs when speed > 3 knots.